YasmineMh/Data-Collection-Twitter-Airflow/README.md

 # Twitter Data Pipeline using Airflow

-In this project, we are testing [Airflow](https://github.com/apache/airflow/) to programmatically author, schedule, and monitor workflows.
-The goal is to create an End-To-End Data Engineering application by extracting data using Twitter API and save them.
+In this project, we are testing [Airflow](https://github.com/apache/airflow/) which allows to programmatically author, schedule, and monitor workflows.
+The goal is to create an End-To-End Data Engineering application by extracting data using Twitter API and save it.